The SerolyzeR package provides for two reports: - plate

 To generate the report, we need to use the

-needs to be set, which is the plate
+that needs to be set, which is the plate object.
+Generation

-the report takes a few seconds, so please be patient.
-It can take up to
+of the report takes a few seconds, so please be patient.
+It can take up

 Default report has 4 main sections: